cert-manager/cert-manager/deploy/charts/cert-manager/README.template.md

 > false
 > ```

-This option is equivalent with setting crds.enabled=true and crds.keep=true.
+This option is equivalent to setting crds.enabled=true and crds.keep=true.
 Deprecated: use crds.enabled and crds.keep instead.
 #### **crds.enabled** ~ `bool`
 > Default value:
 > ```yaml